 Try it: Stand with your feet shoulder-width apart.
 Place a kettlebell on the floor by your left foot.
 Pivot on your right foot and turn your body toward the weight, leaning down to grab it in your right hand.
 Clean the weight across your body by thrusting through your left leg and swinging the kettlebell across your body until it’s at chest height.
 Let it slide over your hand to your wrist as you pull it toward the front of your right shoulder.
 Return to the starting position, and repeat.
 Do all reps, then repeat on the opposite side.

-Add these kettlebell exercises to your weekly strength training workouts to add an effective twist to your regular strength exercises.
+Add these kettlebell exercises to your weekly strength training workouts on Aaptiv to add an effective twist to your regular strength exercises.